<img src="//bat.bing.com/action/0?ti=5104607&amp;Ver=2" height="0" width="0" style="display:none; visibility: hidden;">

 Contributions limits may vary year over year.
 The IRS releases new contributions limits every year.
 Check out the current SEP IRA contributions limits here

-If I participate in a SEP plan, can I also make tax-deductible Traditional IRA contributions to my SEP IRA?
+If I participate in a SEP plan, can I also make tax-deductible traditional IRA contributions?

 No, SEPs are funded by employer contributions only.
 Catch-up contributions apply only to employee elective deferrals.

-Do I have to contribute for a participant who is no longer employed on the last day of the year?
+With a SEP IRA, do I have to contribute for a participant who is no longer employed on the last day of the year?

-Can I contribute to the SEP IRA of a participant over age 70½?
+Can I contribute to the SEP IRA of a participant over age 73?

 How much of the SEP contributions are deductible?

-Are employer contributions taxable to employees?
+Are employer contributions to SEP IRAs taxable to employees?

 No, contributions to employees’ SEP IRAs are not included in their gross income.